trurl-master/accessibility-testing-toolkit/README.md

 #### Pruning Container Nodes

 Container nodes in the DOM, such as non-semantic `<div>` and `<span>` elements, can clutter the accessibility tree and obscure meaningful hierarchy in tests.
-The Accessibility Testing Toolkit automatically prunes these nodes, simplifying test assertions by focusing on semantically significant elements.
+The Accessibility Testing Toolkit automatically prunes these nodes (_except for the root node_), simplifying test assertions by focusing on semantically significant elements.
 This approach reduces test fragility against markup changes and enhances clarity, allowing developers to concentrate on the core accessibility features of their components.
 By ignoring container nodes, the toolkit promotes a development workflow that prioritizes user experience over structural implementation details.

+#### Calculating roles

+The toolkit follows standardized role definitions, with some customizations to provide more specific roles for certain elements, similar to the approach used by Google Chrome

+Specifically, the toolkit applies the following custom roles:

+- `details`: Mapped to `Details`
+- `dd`: Mapped to `DescriptionListDetails`
+- `dl`: Mapped to `DescriptionList`
+- `dt`: Mapped to `DescriptionListTerm`
+- `embed`: Mapped to `EmbeddedObject`
+- `object`: Mapped to `PluginObject`
+- `label`: Mapped to `LabelText`
+- `summary`: Mapped to `DisclosureTriangle`

 ### `byRole` Helper